Dimas4/WE/README.md

 # Web-Crawler-API-Flask

-Web-Crawler is the API which provide you grab email ID
+Web-Crawler is the API which provide you grab email ID from different sites

 ## Getting Started